En-ju-neer-s/swipingApi/README.md

 # swipingApi
-A api the have control of all the swipes
+A api the have control of all the swipes\

+# Requierments
+For this project you need python 3.
+The packages are:
+- Flask
+- Pymongo